 A festive and warm atmosphere envelops all Vaudois cities and inhabitants during the last weeks of the year.
 There's something for everyone: traditions, gastronomy, all types of sports, and original celebrations.

 From the end of November,dazzles the passers-by in downtown Lausanne with special lights that make everything appear in a new light.
 In mid-December, the popular and fun has sportspeople disguised as Santa Claus run over the cobblestones in the old town.
 The businesses in the canton extend their opening hours for late-evening shopping sprees.

 On December 31, the most daring snow bikers participate in thein Villars-sur-Ollon.
 Around midnight, a boisterous, giant will be gathering at Place Centrale in Lausanne to celebrate the transition to the New Year.
-After striking the twelve strokes of midnight, the is bathed in light, an event that has taken place for more than a century.
 On the Vaudois Riviera, fireworks will enhance the sky above Vevey, an event that gourmets can enjoy on a .

 The end-of-year celebrations widen gastronomic horizons and offer flavours to be (re)discovered either during a visit to the Christmas chalets or when cooking home-made meals.
 This season also lends itself to making and baking sweets that will delight your guests or make good stocking stuffers.
 A local recipe from a Vaudois artisan would surely be ideal!

 Pascal Clément, a baker-pâtissier-confectioner in Daillens, was awarded first prize for the almond biscuits, a confectionary product he made for the Swiss Bakery Trophy 2018-2019.
 He is passionate about promoting the excellence of Vaudois products.

 What are the pastry and confectionary products associated with the Christmas season in the canton of Vaud?